Ebola flare-up over says WHO, as virus no longer spreading in West Africa

 President Obama to meet with leaders of Denmark, Finland, Iceland, Norway, and Sweden

+Sweden's prime minister says that President Barack Obama will meet with Nordic leaders in Stockholm next month en route to the Group of 20 economic summit in Russia, to discuss issues on terrorism, violent extremism, environmental issues among others.
 Prime Minister Fredrik Reinfeldt told reporters on Thursday that he will host discussions with Obama on Sept.
 4, followed by a joint meeting with the prime ministers of neighboring Norway, Finland, Denmark and Iceland.
-Finnish President Sauli Niinisto also will attend, his office said.
+Finnish President Sauli Niinisto also will attend, his office sai...

 Share: